-From Leonardo De Vinci to Giotto, Italy has been an epicenter for artistic geniuses.
-It boasts a cultural legacy engulfed in art, history, architecture, and fashion.
-Italy has contributed to international heritage by producing some of the world’s finest artworks.
-Studying in this country is a culturally enriching experience for students from across the globe.
+From Leonardo da Vinci to Giotto, Italy has long been a center for artistic achievement.
+Its cultural legacy is rich in art, history, architecture, and fashion.
+Studying in the country can offer international students a culturally enriching experience.

 Top Art Schools in Italy